Jake-Palermo/Azure-104-Course/README.md

 # Azure-104-Course

-This repository contains code projects and related materials I worked on while completing the Microsoft Learn AZ-104: Microsoft Azure Administrator course.
-It includes scripts, configuration files, and images that document my progress and demonstrate key concepts covered throughout the course.
+This repository contains a small code project and related materials I worked on while completing the Microsoft Learn AZ-104: Microsoft Azure Administrator course, specifically the "deploying ARM templates using a .JSON file" module.
+It includes the template file, and screenshots from the terminal and azure portal to show what the output should look like when deployed correctly.

 To deploy the ARM template, activate a Microsoft Learn Sandbox, then use a cmd prompt or powershell and follow these steps: